 As a lesbian woman who has been bi-phobic in the past (and who’d admittedly be taken aback if her own mother came out as bi), Di Bortoli tells LGBTQ Nation she wanted to explore bi-phobia through a lesbian woman’s vantage point.

 She wrote Queering to explore the spoken and unspoken walls that went up between her and her mom after she came out.
-But she inverted that relationship by having a mother come out as bi to her bi-phobic daughter.
+But she inverted that relationship in her web series by having a mother come out as bi to her bi-phobic daughter.

 Di Bortoli and a bisexual woman co-wrote the script, and 70 percent of Di Bortoli’s international cast and crew were either queer, female or both.
 This predominantly queer and female crew helped generate a creative atmosphere different from the macho-energy that can create tension on other film sets, Di Bortoli says.